Dog attacks on sheep can be financially costly and emotionally upsetting

 - What do the laws in Scotland, Northern Ireland, England and Wales say about livestock worrying?

-Our survey* revealed that over 80% of dog owners exercise their pets in the countryside, with over 60% letting them roam off the lead.
-Almost seven per cent of owners admitted that their pets had chased livestock in the past.
-Insurance claims figures show the cost of dog attacks on livestock rose by 67% across the UK between 2015 and 2017.
-The average cost of a claim rose by over 50% to nearly £1,300.
+Our survey* revealed that over 87% of dog owners exercise their pets in the countryside, with over 60% letting them roam off the lead.
+Six per cent of owners admitted that their pets had chased livestock in the past.

-*Petbuzz Market Research surveyed 1,002 UK pet owners from Thursday 25 January-Thursday 1 February 2018.
+*Petbuzz Market Research surveyed 1,232 UK pet owners from 16th-24th January 2019 on behalf of NFU Mutual.

 Livestock offences — including theft, worrying and attacks on livestock — have been identified as one of six priority areas in the National Police Chiefs’ Council’s Rural Affairs Strategy 2018-2021.
 The strategy commits police to: